canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-manage-service-accounts.md

 namespace/demonamespace created
 ```

 Now we can define a service account within the scope of this namespace.
 In case we may have a configuration file with default settings for the account, we could also include those when defining the account.
-The syntax of the config file is identical to [Spark Configuration Properties](https://spark.apache.org/docs/latest/configuration.html#available-properties).
+The syntax of the config file is identical to [Apache Spark Configuration Properties](https://spark.apache.org/docs/latest/configuration.html#available-properties).
 For example
 ```bash
 $ echo "spark.kubernetes.deploy-mode=cluster" > /home/demouser/conf/spark-overrides.conf
 ```